skuroda/FindKeyConflicts/README.md

 `display_internal_conflicts`:

 Boolean value used to determine if internal command conflicts to a package should be displayed.

-`debug`:

-Setting to control if debugging is enabled.

 ## Notes
 Thanks to [bizoo](https://github.com/bizoo) for sharing their work with me.